-A few weeks later, our doctor performed a biopsy on Nicolas' swollen lymph node.
-We immediately asked if cancer was a suspect, but was assured that cancer was not likely because Nicholas’ blood tests had been good and he was not showing any cancer symptoms.
-A couple of days later we called for the test results and were told that they were not available yet.
-As we later learned, the doctors already knew at the time, but did not want to give us the bad news over the phone.
+A few weeks later, our doctor performed a biopsy on Nicolas's swollen lymph node.
+We immediately asked if cancer was a suspect but was assured that cancer was not likely because Nicolas’s blood tests had been good and he was not showing any cancer symptoms.
+A couple of days later, we called for the test results and were told that they were not available yet.
+As we later learned, the doctors already knew at the time but did not want to give us the bad news over the phone.

 July 19, 2001

-We received the biopsy results on Thursday, July 19th, 2001 — one of the dates that will forever be engraved in our memory.
+We received the biopsy results on Thursday, July 19, 2001—one of the dates that will forever be engraved in our memory.
 When we walked into the doctor's office, we had no suspicion that Nicolas might have cancer.
 The doctor entered the room with a somber look on his face and said, "It's not good."
-He told us Nicolas was suffering from T-Cell Lymphoma, and he had made an appointment for us with an oncologist for the next day.
+He told us Nicolas was suffering from T-Cell lymphoma, and he had made an appointment for us with an oncologist for the next day.
 At that point, we knew this was serious.

 The next day, the oncologist answered our questions, took some tests and decided to immediately admit Nicolas to the hospital and begin chemotherapy.
 At this point, they also started talking to us about saving the unborn baby's umbilical cord blood through a bank like Cryo-Cell.

-On a daily basis, we had to deal with infections, fevers, keeping things sterile, and traveling back and forth from the hospital.
-The upside was that Nicolas' spirits stayed high.
-He played in the house like a normal child, had lots of energy, and enjoyed watching his favorite cartoons.
+On a daily basis, we had to deal with infections, fevers, keeping things sterile and traveling back and forth from the hospital.
+The upside was that Nicolas's spirits stayed high.
+He played in the house like a normal child, had lots of energy and enjoyed watching his favorite cartoons.
 This made it much easier on us.

 Nicolas completed the six-week induction phase of his scheduled two-year chemotherapy treatment.
 The treatment was traumatic for Nicolas and, truthfully, for all of us.
 His chemo was progressing to stronger dosage and he threw up frequently.
 He started to get very upset about having to return to the hospital.
-But the good news, really the great news, was that the doctors did a complete reevaluation of his condition and the cancer was undetectable in Nicolas' body.
+But the good news, really the great news, was that the doctors did a complete re-evaluation of his condition, and the cancer was undetectable in Nicolas's body.
 They let him come home two days early.

 Late September 2001

-September 21st was another big day for us.
-The doctors announced to us that Nicolas was in clinical remission.
-This was an expected milestone in his battle with cancer, but we were thankful nonetheless.
-Nicholas had reached farther than many patients with the same disease.
+September 21 was another big day for us.
+The doctors announced that Nicolas was in clinical remission.
+This was an expected milestone in his battle with cancer, but we were thankful, nonetheless.
+Nicolas had reached further than many patients with the same disease.
 At this stage, Nicolas continued to be in good spirits.
 He experienced hair loss and some weight loss, but for the most part, he did not appear sick or tired.

 December 27, 2001

 This is another date we can't forget.
-We received the devastating news that the doctor found cancer in Nicolas' spinal fluid.
-Our doctor was very distressed by the fact that Nicholas was relapsing so soon and during such an intense phase of chemo.
+We received the devastating news that the doctor found cancer in Nicolas's spinal fluid.
+Our doctor was very distressed by the fact that Nicolas was relapsing so soon and during such an intense phase of chemo.
 The doctors took Nicolas off the chemo because it failed to work.
-We were told that the only remaining option was a stem cell transplant attempt, and the best chance for a perfect match lied in the umbilical cord blood of Nicolas' unborn sibling.
+We were told that the only remaining option was a stem cell transplant attempt, and the best chance for a perfect match lied in the umbilical cord blood of Nicolas's unborn sibling.

-Sam Sharf, the transplant coordinator at All Children's Hospital in St. Petersburg, Florida (where Nicolas was referred for transplant), recommended that we use Cryo-Cell to store the umbilical cord blood.
+Sam Sharf, the transplant coordinator at All Children's Hospital in St. Petersburg, Florida, (where Nicolas was referred for transplant) recommended that we use Cryo-Cell to store the umbilical cord blood.
 When we contacted Cryo-Cell, they explained to us that it was a very simple process.
-We would simply fill out some paperwork and Cryo-Cell would send us a cord blood kit to take to the hospital on the day of the delivery.
+We would simply fill out some paperwork, and it would send us a cord blood kit to take to the hospital on the day of the delivery.
 During the delivery, the doctors would collect the umbilical cord blood immediately following the birth and send it to Cryo-Cell for processing, testing and storing.
-We went forward with all the preparations and soon all there was left for us to do was pray for a healthy, and easy delivery, and a match for Nicolas.
+We went forward with all the preparations and soon all there was left for us to do was pray for a healthy, and easy, delivery and a match for Nicolas.